-Cypress Bridge A is located in the northern third of the Cypress Bridge wellfield in Pasco County, just south of the Cypress Bridge 16 MFL wetland (Figure 29).
+Cypress Bridge A is located in the northern third of the Cypress Bridge wellfield in Pasco County, just south of the Cypress Bridge 16 MFL wetland (Figure 30).
 Like Cypress Bridge 16, Cypress Bridge A was surrounded by pasture when originally adopted as an MFL site, but is now surrounded by a subdivision.
-Cypress Bridge A is an isolated cypress wetland, and is approximately 1.5 acres in size (Figure 32).
+Cypress Bridge A is an isolated cypress wetland, and is approximately 1.5 acres in size (Figure 33).

-Figure 32: Cypress Bridge A wetland
+Figure 33: Cypress Bridge A wetland

 Tampa Bay Water has had a staff gage (SID 639008) in the wetland since 2001, and a wetland well (SID 639011) since 2002.
-There is no upland well at this wetland (Figure 32, Figure 33).
+There is no upland well at this wetland (Figure 33, Figure 34).
 A WAP transect was established in 2005.
 The District has been exclusively collecting water level data from this site since 2010.

-Figure 33: Cypress Bridge A water levels
+Figure 34: Cypress Bridge A water levels

 The wetland is surrounded by mostly soils classified as mesic.
-An acceptable HNP was established at this wetland using cypress inflection points at 58.4 feet NGVD29, and a proposed MFL of 56.6 feet NGVD29.
-The currently adopted MFL at this site is 56.9 feet NGVD29.
+An acceptable HNP was established at this wetland using cypress inflection points at 58.4 feet NGVD29, and resulting in an MFL of 56.6 feet NGVD29.
+The previously adopted MFL at this site was 56.9 feet NGVD29.

 The drainage systems in the area of the Cypress Bridge A wetland have been altered as part of a surface water management system installed in the residential development that surrounds the wetland.
 The outlet is now a hardened swale (lined with geoweb) on the north side of the wetland.
 The outlet was surveyed with a control elevation that is 0.8 feet below the HNP (see Appendix B).
-Figure 33 shows that water levels regularly reach an elevation at or slightly above the HNP.
-The calculated Historic P50 is located 0.4 feet above the MFL, so the proposed MFL is clearly attainable.
+Figure 34 shows that water levels regularly reach an elevation at or slightly above the HNP.
+The calculated Historic P50 is located 0.4 feet above the MFL, so the MFL is clearly attainable.
 Therefore, there is no evidence implying significant structural alteration.

-The Cypress Bridge A wetland is recommended to be kept as an adopted MFL site, with an MFL of 56.6 feet NGVD29.
-The difference between the current and proposed MFL is thought to be due mostly to a more accurate benchmark elevation.
+The Cypress Bridge A wetland remains an adopted MFL site, with an MFL of 56.6 feet NGVD29.
+The difference between the current and previously adopted MFL is thought to be due mostly to a more accurate benchmark elevation.

-Cypress Bridge 25 is located in the northern end of the Cypress Bridge wellfield in Pasco County (Figure 29).
+Cypress Bridge 25 is located in the northern end of the Cypress Bridge wellfield in Pasco County (Figure 30).
 Cypress Bridge 25 is surrounded by an urban area.
-Cypress Bridge 25 is a large isolated cypress wetland, and is approximately 40 acres in size (Figure 34).
+Cypress Bridge 25 is a large isolated cypress wetland, and is approximately 40 acres in size (Figure 35).

 Tampa Bay Water has had a staff gage (SID 638613) in the wetland since 1988, and a wetland well (SID 638652) since 1997.
-There is no upland well at this wetland (Figure 34, Figure 35).
+There is no upland well at this wetland (Figure 35, Figure 36).
 A WAP transect was established in 2005.
 The District has been exclusively collecting water level data from this site since 2010.

 The wetland is surrounded by mostly soils classified as mesic.
-An acceptable HNP was established at this wetland using cypress inflection points at 72.3 feet NGVD29, and a proposed MFL of 70.5 feet NGVD29.
-The currently adopted MFL at this site is 70.4 feet NGVD29.
+An acceptable HNP was established at this wetland using cypress inflection points at 72.3 feet NGVD29, resulting in an MFL of 70.5 feet NGVD29.
+The previously adopted MFL at this site was 70.4 feet NGVD29.

-The drainage systems in the area of Cypress Bridge 25 have been altered as part pf a surface water management system installed in the residential development that surrounds the wetland.
+The drainage systems in the area of Cypress Bridge 25 have been altered as part of a surface water management system installed in the residential development that surrounds the wetland.
 However, the outlet remains to be a naturalized wide and shallow flow area into some other wetlands.
 The outlet was surveyed with a control elevation that is 0.7 feet below the HNP (see Appendix B).
-Figure 35 shows that water levels regularly reach the HNP elevation.
-The calculated Historic P50 is 0.8 feet above the MFL, so the proposed MFL is clearly attainable.
+Figure 36 shows that water levels regularly reach the HNP elevation.
+The calculated Historic P50 is 0.8 feet above the MFL, so the MFL is clearly attainable.
 Therefore, there is no evidence implying significant structural alteration.